 Preparing for an Overnight Babysitter

-If you are leaving your child overnight for the first time there are some things your overnight babysitter will need from you.
+If you are leaving your child overnight for the first time there are some things your babysitter will need from you.
 See our insights before your overnight babysitting session.

 1. Do Your Research

 Once you have selected a nanny or babysitter in Newcastle who enjoys working with children.
 We suggest that you have a daytime casual babysitting session.
 This will ensure your child is familiar with their new caregiver.
 It helps to avoid any unnecessary stress on the child.
 Especially should they wake during the night to someone they do not recognise.

 2. Leave Phone Numbers

 Besides a phone number for you and your partner.
 You may want to leave contact info for where you are headed.
 Or a trusted family member or neighbour.
 Your overnight babysitter may not need these but it’s better to be safe than sorry.

 Make sure you establish clear instructions on what level of contact you would like during your night off from parenthood.
 Don't be frightened to ask your sitter to contact you.
 You can have several updates on your children during the night if you wish.

 You may like to be informed of your children's behaviour or how they are settling into their bedtime routine.
 Good communication will ensure that you can relax knowing that your children are in safe hands.

 4. Your Child’s Routine

 It helps your child to stick to a routine.
 Let your babysitter know the details of their normal bedtime routine.
 Your child will have something familiar to fall back on and the sitter won’t have to navigate a full-blown meltdown.